Rishi-Kora/Wine-Data-Analysis/README.md

 6. Normailization <br>
 7. Data Visualization<br>

-Fell free to download the code and data.
+Feel free to download the code and data.